 You can also apply for an estate tax ID or EIN by phone, mail or fax.
-Only the international applicants can apply for the EIN over the phone.
-For applying for EIN over the phone, you need to call the IRS customer care number and need to answer the few questions which the IRS customer agent ask you over the phone.
-You can call the IRS customer care number from Monday to Friday between 07:00 a.m. to 10:00 p.m.
-Eastern Time.
-IRS customer care agent will assign you your Employee Identification Number at the end of the phone call.
-But if the applicant is residing out of the US, then you need to call IRS customer care number from Monday to Friday between 06:00 a.m. to 11:00 p.m.
+Only international applicants can apply for an EIN over the phone.
+For applying an EIN over the phone for the business entity.
+One needs to call the IRS specialty number and have to answer the few questions which the IRS customer agent asks you over the phone call.
+You can call the IRS customer care number from Monday to Friday between 07:00 AM to 10:00 PM (Eastern Time).
+The IRS customer care agent will assign you your Employee Identification Number at the end of the phone call.
+But if the applicant is residing out of the US, then you need to call the IRS customer care number from Monday to Friday between 06:00 a.m. to 11:00 p.m.
 Eastern Time.

 For applying for an EIN through the mail or over the fax requires the same form.
-Whether you apply through the mail or over the fax, both of these options are time consuming and they can add unnecessary delays to your process.
+Whether you apply through the mail or over fax, both of these options are time-consuming and they can add unnecessary delays to your process.

-When you use the mailing option, you need to take the print out of the Form SS4.
-Manually fill out the Form SS4 with all the necessary details and mail the completed Form SS4 to the IRS via mailing address –
+When you use the mailing option, you need to take the printout of Form SS-4.
+Manually fill out the Form SS-4 with all the necessary details and mail the completed Form SS-4 to the IRS via mailing address –

 - Internal Revenue Service